 I thought I provided a win-win situation for you and myself by letting you know about a great credit card offer and possibly making a few bucks if you signed up for it.
 I didn’t explain that very well in the email, so I can see how it would’ve come across as me just trying to make a sale.

 Where I really went wrong is promoting cards on this website without telling you my philosophy on them.

 Are credit cards the devil?

-Back when I was a wee Dave Ramsey follower, I followed his plan diligently and that included cutting up all of my credit cards.
+Back when I was a wee Dave Ramsey follower, I followed his plan diligently, including cutting up all of my credit cards.
 Dave had me convinced that if you use credit cards, you must be stupid.
-Credit cards are the devil and you should never own one under any circumstance.
+Credit cards are the devil, and you should never own one under any circumstance.